 The practice had procedures in place for staff to follow in the event of a medical emergency and staff had received training in basic life support including the use of an Automated External Defibrillator (An AED is a portable electronic device that analyses life threatening irregularities of the heart including ventricular fibrillation and is able to deliver an electrical shock to attempt to restore a normal heart rhythm).
-In addition, two members of staff were trained as first aiders.
+In addition the practice had a trained as first aider.
 The practice kept medicines and equipment for use in a medical emergency.
-These were in line with the 'Resuscitation Council UK' and British National Formulary guidelines.
+These were in line with the 'Resuscitation Council UK' and British National Formulary (BNF) guidelines.
 All staff knew where the emergency items were kept.
-We saw the practice kept records which indicated that the emergency equipment, emergency oxygen were checked weekly and the AED was checked daily.
-We checked the emergency medicines and found that they were of the recommended type and were in date.
+Staff told us that the emergency equipment, emergency oxygen and the AED were checked weekly.
+We checked the emergency medicines and found they were of the recommended type and were in date.